getmeemaw/meemaw/README.md

 <br />

-Meemaw is on a mission to make trustless technologies available to everyone, even your Grandma 🚀
+Deploy a trustless wallet for each of your users, in a few lines of code 🚀
 * Join the community on [Discord](#)
 * [Contribute](CONTRIBUTING.md)